yeswework/fabrica-dev-kit/provision/cookbooks/iis/README.md

 - `type` - The type of module
 - `precondition` - precondition for module
 - `application` - The application or site to add the module to
+- `add` - Whether the module you install has to be globally added
+- `image` - Location of the DLL of the module to install

 ### Example